top of page

 RAWSON LAKE TRAIL DESCRIPTION

-The trail to Rawson Lake starts off as part of the Upper Kananaskis Lake circuit, a chilled-out walk through forests of fir and spruce.
-About 1 km in, you’ll cross Sarrail Creek bridge over (you’ve guessed it)...
-Sarrail Creek Falls.
-You’ll fork left toward Rawson Lake soon after.
+The trail to Rawson Lake is part of the Upper Kananaskis Lake circuit, a chilled-out walk through a forest of fir and spruce.
+About 1 km in, you’ll cross Sarrail Creek bridge; soon after, you’ll fork left toward Rawson Lake.

-After the fork, stride onwards for about 1.5 kms on wide switchbacks.
-You’ll gain an impressive amount of elevation here, but you’ll know you’re getting close to the lake once the terrain levels out and the climbing becomes less laborious.
+After the fork, stride onwards for about 2 kms on wide switchbacks.
+You’ll gain good elevation here, and you’ll have to walk onto halved logs that serve as step bridges over boggy terrain.
+You’ll know you’re getting close to the lake when the terrain starts to level out and the climbing becomes less laborious.

-For all your fisherman out there, you can catch-and-release for cutthroat fish in this lake from July 16th to October 31st.
+For all you fishermen out there, you can catch-and-release for cutthroat fish in this lake from July 16th to October 31st.

-Roughly 1.5 hours after leaving your car, you should happily break through to beautiful Rawson Lake.
+Roughly 1.5 hours after leaving your car, you should happily break through the trees and spot beautiful Rawson Lake.
 The majestic headwall of Mount Sarrail rises an impressive 1200m above the lake.

 This magnificently calm body of water lies in a spectacular glacier-carved cirque.
 But DON’T make the mistake of stopping here.
 Go left and follow the trail around the southeastern shore for beautiful views of small meadows lying below the impressive 1200-meter headwall.

-Stay away from the boggy shore, especially in winter, and watch out for avalanches.
+Stay away from the boggy shore, especially in winter (unless the lake is very obviously frozen stiff), and watch out for avalanches.
 Even on busy summer days, there are tons of spots for everyone to sit and admire the views without feeling crowded.

 Photo taken by Catherine Gagnon

-After the meadows, around 4 kms in, you’ll see a trail scramble upslope towards a saddle.
-If the walk to and around Rawson Lake failed to satisfy your lust for hearty hiking, the steep climb to this saddle outta do it.
+At the 4km mark, you’ll see the trail scramble upslope towards a saddle. to the right of Mount Sarrail.
+If the walk to Rawson Lake failed to satisfy your lust for hearty hiking, the steep climb to the saddle outta do it.

 SARRAIL RIDGE TRAIL DESCRIPTION